PublicGuidesAuthentication

 For roles that support more than one agent, jackin provisions credentials for every supported agent at launch time — not just the one you selected for the initial session.
 You can start a second agent inside the same running container with jackin hardline --new --agent codex and it will not ask you to log in.

-The secondary agent’s credentials were already placed in the container when Claude Code, Codex, Amp, or OpenCode launched the first session.
+The secondary agent's credentials were already placed in the container when any of the supported agents (Claude Code, Codex, Amp, Kimi, OpenCode, or Grok) launched the first session.
 For the full workflow, see Parallel Agents.

 Each agent's auth mode is evaluated independently.
 A role can use sync for Claude and ignore for Codex in the same workspace — jackin provisions each agent's credential directory according to that agent's resolved mode.

-When jackin’ resolves auth_forward for a launch, it verifies that any mode requiring a credential has one available in your env vars.
+When jackin resolves auth_forward for a launch, it verifies that any mode requiring a credential has one available in your env vars.
 If the credential is missing, the launch fails with an error that:

 • shows which scopes were checked for the missing env var.